ec-jrc/re3gistry/documentation/user-manual.md

 #### Reject changes

-The **control body** can reject the proposals reveived by a submitting organisation if deemed so; in this case, a justification should be written in the prompted window.
+The **control body** can reject the proposals received by a submitting organisation if deemed so; in this case, a justification should be written in the prompted window.

 ### Register manager tab